mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/dkp-upgrade/upgrade-konvoy/enterprise/index.md

 <p class="message--warning"><strong>WARNING:</strong> If you modified any of the <code>clusterResourceSet</code> definitions, these changes are <strong>not</strong> preserved when running the command <code>dkp upgrade addons</code>.
 You must use the <code>--dry-run -o yaml</code> options to save the new configuration to a file and make the same changes again upon each of the upgrades.</p>

-Your cluster comes preconfigured with a few different core addons that provide functionality to your cluster upon creation.
+Your cluster comes preconfigured with some different core addons that provide functionality to your cluster upon creation.
 These include: CSI, CNI, Cluster Autoscaler, and Node Feature Discovery.
-New versions of DKP may come prebundled with newer versions of these addons.
+New versions of DKP may provide newer versions of these addons.
 Perform the following steps to update these addons.

 1. Ensure your `dkp` configuration references the management cluster where you want to run the upgrade by setting the KUBECONFIG environment variable [to the appropriate kubeconfig file’s location][kubeconfig].